moboehle/CoDA-Nets/docs/index.md

 Therefore, as a second architectural constraint, we propose to additionally restrict the norm of the dynamically computed DAU weights, e.g., to unit norm.
-By doing this, the DAU outputs are bounded independent of the network parameters and can at most be as large as the norm of the input.
+By doing this, the DAU outputs are bounded independently of the network parameters and can at most be as large as the norm of the input.
 In order to achieve large outputs (relative to the input norm), the network therefore has to align the dynamic weights with the input, as visualised in the following figure.
  <div style="displaystyle=block; align=center; margin: auto">
   <img style="width:50%; padding:0" src="media/DAU.gif?raw=true"/>
 </div>
-Hence, when maximising the output of a single DAU over a set of inputs, the DAUs is optimised to produce weights that are good angular reconstructions of those inputs, since it cannot increase the output by simply scaling up the weights.
+Hence, when maximising the output of a single DAU over a set of inputs, the DAUs are optimised to produce weights that are good angular reconstructions of those inputs, since they cannot increase the output by simply scaling up the weights.

 Importantly, when optimising a network for classification, the network is trained to _maximise_ the logit of the